The place where Independent working men and women work

 • If you already have a NON-TRIAL installed version of Expression Web 3 / Studio 3, the upgrade to Expression Web 4 / Studio 4 works - both 3 and 4 versions will be ok on your PC at the same

-• If you have Expression Web 3 get the packs 1 and 2 before you install Expression Web 4.
+• If you have Expression Web 3 installed and you want to keep it, get the service packs 1 and 2 before you install Expression Web 4.
 The service packs improves publishing and cleans up some bugs.
-Expression web 3 SP 2 was released April 7 2010
+Expression web 3 SP 2 was released April 2010.
+Expression Web 4 SP 2 was released July 2011

-• Expression Web 4 did not tranferr our "publishing settings" or our "Manage Site List" from Expression Web 3
+• Expression Web 4 did not transfer our "publishing settings" or our "Manage Site List" from Expression Web 3.
+You will need to recreate them.

 - The only one we found (that impacts us) is in encoding a .wmv movie to a Silverlight movie - the output result works fine in Internet Explorer but not in Firefox (IE Silverlight works because of ActiveX but FireFox does not support this technology).